End of Life Law - Urgent medical treatment - Mythbusters

 Myth 1:

-Emergency treatment cannot be provided to a person who lacks capacity unless a substitute decision-maker consents.
+Urgent treatment cannot be provided to a person without capacity unless a substitute decision-maker consents.

 Myth 2:

-A health professional can provide emergency treatment to a person with capacity without their consent.
+A health professional can provide urgent treatment to a person with capacity without their consent.

-No. If a person has capacity, a health professional or aged care worker should obtain consent from the person prior to providing that treatment, even in an emergency situation.
+No. If a person has capacity, a health professional or personal care worker should obtain consent from the person prior to providing that treatment, even in an emergency situation.

 Myth 3:

-If a person lacks capacity and requires emergency treatment in hospital to save their life, a health professional or aged care worker must arrange to transfer them to hospital for treatment
+If a person does not have capacity and requires treatment urgently in hospital to save their life, a health professional or personal care worker must arrange to transfer them to hospital for treatment

 No. A person is able (when they have capacity) to refuse treatment, including life-sustaining treatment, even if it will result in their death.
 A person is also able to refuse to go to hospital if they do not want to receive treatment.

-If a person lacks capacity, a decision about transfer will depend on:
+If a person does not have capacity, a decision about transfer will depend on:

 • whether the person’s preferences about hospital transfer or treatment are known (e.g. documented in an Advance Care Directive, or previously stated), or